sachinmalego/NLP-A1-Thats-What-I-LIKE/README.md

 5. Submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is free to use for Academic purposes.

 ## Acknowledgments
 - Word2Vec: [Mikolov et al., 2013](https://arxiv.org/abs/1301.3781)